 Mola Molas live in tropical and temperate waters and can be found in the Atlantic, Pacific, Mediterranean and Indian ocean.
 It is most likely to see this fish in its natural environment since they are hard to keep in captivity.
 Luckily here in Bali there is the chance to see the Mola Mola.
 This most likely to happen between July and November.
 Check www.atlantis-bali-diving.com to see the Mola Mola dive sites Dune Atlantis offers.

 6. They feed on jellyfish

 The Mola Mola fish mostly feeds on jellyfish and other relative species.
 Besides this they also eat sea sponges, small fish, squid, crustaceans and brittle sea stars.
 On the other hand, Mola Molas are predated by orcas, great white sharks and seals.

 7. They don’t have tails

 When you have a look at a Mola Mola, it might look like this fish is missing his back fin.
 They do not have an normal looking tail fin like other fishes.
 Instead, there is long dorsal fin extending from the top and an equally long anal fin.
 Despite the lack of a tail they use these fins for a powerful and agile propulsion.

 With their big appearance they might seem as dangerous creatures.
 However, the Mola Mola is harmless to humans.
 They move very slowly and are likely more frightened of humans than vice versa.
 Contrary to humans, their biggest threats are being hit by boats or being caught as bycatch in fishing gear.

-Check the link below to see how the Dune Atlantis staff and guests encounter a Mola Mola in Nusa Penida. https://www.youtube.com/watch?v=S51V5szpNws
+OR, you may check the link below to see how Dune Atlantis’ staff and guests encounter a Mola Mola in Nusa Penida. https://www.youtube.com/watch?v=S51V5szpNws